Prologis Inc Earnings - Q1 2026 Analysis & Highlights

 • Core FFO including net promote expense will range between $6.07 and $6.23 per share, while core FFO excluding net promote expense will range between $6.12 and $6.28 per share, an 80 basis point increase from prior midpoint.

-• Net absorption on pace to approach 200 million square feet and completions 190 million square feet for the year.
+• Net absorption expected to approach 200 million square feet and completions 190 million square feet for the year.

-• Southern California expected to tail the overall market by two to three quarters.
+• Southern California expected to tail the overall market by two to three quarters as the market continues to progress through its earlier stages of inflection.